-This “post-apocalyptic chic” restaurant in downtown Des Moines’ East Village offers intriguing combinations of burgers, including vegan options; and hand-mixed shakes (spiked or not!).
+Zombie Burger is a “post-apocalyptic chic” restaurant in downtown Des Moines’ East Village that offers intriguing combinations of burgers, including vegan options; and hand-mixed shakes (spiked or not!).
 Try out The Walking Ched, which includes a bun made of fried mac & cheese or They’re Coming To Get You Barbara, which has a bun made with grilled cheese sandwiches.
-GASP!

 Location: 300 E Grand Ave, Des Moines

 Looking for a one-of-a-kind souvenir cause you’ve been blessed by the Midwest?
 Check out RAYGUN.
 Also in downtown Des Moines’ East Village, RAYGUN offers hilarious, sarcastic, and at times, thought-provoking designs on t-shirts, coasters, cards, sweatpants, glasses, mugs, and SO much more.

 Location: 505 East Grand Ave, Des Moines

 So, are you ready to see that Iowa is more than “just cornfields?”
 If so, make one of your next stops these fun things to do in downtown Des Moines!